-- Eligible Canadian citizens, or landed immigrants, or Mexican citizens may be eligible for the Non-Residential Tuition Differential Scholarship as either an incoming freshman or a transfer student undergraduates.
+- May be eligible for the Non-Residential Tuition Differential Scholarship as either an incoming undergraduate freshman or a transfer student.

 There are a number of private scholarship websites that are geared to international students.
 These websites are excellent resources and dedicated to promoting international study.

 - Institute of International Education

 - Scholarships Canada

 - International Student Exchange and Study Abroad Resource Center

 There are also private loans that are available to international students.
 Typically international students are eligible only with a creditworthy cosigner, who must be a U.S. citizen or permanent resident.
 Some lenders require that the student borrower have a Social Security Number.

 To qualify for need-based aid from federal and university sources, students must be a U.S. citizen or national or be an eligible non-citizen.
 Eligible non-citizens include student who have one of the following USCIS (United States Citizenship Immigration Services):

 Check your documents to see if you qualify as a permanent resident who could be eligible for aid from the U.S. Department of Education.

 - I-151, I-1551, or I-551C (Alien Registration Receipt Card)